Houston Metro: Advertising policy

-Rates
+Fares

 In the fall of 2006, Metro revealed plans to rework its fare system.
-The new system involves pre-paid fare cards (contactless smart cards), called Q Cards, that can be recharged on local buses and Metro TVMs.
+The new system involved pre-paid fare cards (contactless smart cards), called Q Cards, that can be recharged on local buses and Metro TVMs.
+In April 2026, a new RideMETRO fare system replaced the METRO Q Fare Card and Q Mobile Ticketing App in favor of RideMETRO Fare Cards and an updated app after a several‑month transition period.
 3-hour passes are electronically added to the card each time it is used.
-Frequent users get "Rider Rewards" that offer five free rides for every 50 paid trips.
+Frequent users get "Rider Rewards" that offer one free ride per 10 paid trips.

 Senior citizens 65–69 will continue to receive a discounted rate as will disabled patrons.
 Senior citizens over 70 may ride for free.
 Children under 5 also ride for free when accompanied by an adult (limit 3).
 This was intended to keep the base fare low and phase out the previous fare system consisting of transfers (was reinstated from July 2015 to March 2016), as well as day (reinstated on October 7, 2013), weekly, monthly and annual passes, which occurred in early 2008.
 On November 2, 2008, local fares increased to $1.25 from $1.
 Currently another fare increase is being mulled as a means to pay for constructing the expansion of the light rail.